rojkov/taskqueue/docs/configuration.rst

 enabled_plugins
     Defines a comma-separated list of worker plugins enabled on the host.
 By default this option contains `*` which means that all installed plugins are enabled.
-    This option make sense only in the context of the section `workers`.
+    This option make sense only in the context of the section `taskqueue`.

 results_routing_key
     Ruouting key for results returned by workers.
 Default value is `results`.